Raspberry Macarons Recipe with Chocolate Raspberry Ganache

-A reliable Raspberry Macarons Recipe, with Chocolate Raspberry Filling, is the perfect Valentine's Day (or Galentine's Day) treat.
+A reliable Raspberry Macarons Recipe, with Chocolate Raspberry Filling, is a delightful dessert for special occasions.
 In addition to this recipe, which has proven to be very successful for me, I am sharing my 14 tips for successful macarons and showing the steps in a video.

 So, out of curiosity, I just googled the origins of Valentine’s Day and this just may surprise you.